Syycoker/CryptoTradeBot/README.md

 The aim of this project is to view the current asking/bidding/sale prices of each trade pair and their respective assets, monitor the price change of each asset and make an informed decision to either buy, sell or hold the asset based on its current performance.

 The application will be using the services of Binance and Coinbase and maybe more in the future.
-The reason for this (without delving too much into my trading strategies) is to get any asset (that is listed on both marketplaces), bid the lowest price to buy the asset, transfer it to a cold wallet and monitor its performance on both marketplaces.
+The reason for this (without delving too much into my trading strategies) is to get any asset (that are listed on both marketplaces), bid the lowest price to buy the asset, transfer it to a cold wallet and monitor its performance on both marketplaces.
 Conversely I will monitor the status of any crypto assets that I hold in my cold wallet and monitor the asking price for each asset and place the asset for sale when I've reached my threshold for profit.

 The project will eventaully be placed in a Virutal Machine to let the process run 24/7, the decided service to use to allow me to do this is still in its planning stages, although I'm looking to use Docker to do this.